datadesk/la-county-language-analysis/analysis.md

 ## The codebook

-The DDI details the variables in the extract.
+The DDI details the variables in the extract:

 ``` r
 info.variables = ddi$var_info